Platform The IWE Sectors Resources How It Works About Book a call

 The commercial model

 FCA-regulated benefits broker (FCA 946194).
-Commission-only.
+Paid by the insurers.
 No management fee.
 No platform fee.
 The commission built into insurance premiums is doing this work whether you see it or not, with us, it funds a running strategy instead of disappearing into a broker's margin.

 Onboarding